SB-246

 Plain Language

-When issuing a written or electronic adverse determination notice, the health insurance issuer must now include — in addition to the existing requirements of stating all reasons, clinical rationale, and appeal instructions — a statement of whether AI or an automated decision system was used in the determination process.
-This amends existing adverse determination notice requirements to add a mandatory AI disclosure element.
+When issuing a written or electronic adverse determination notice, the health insurance issuer must include — in addition to the existing requirements for reasons, clinical rationale, and appeal instructions — a statement of whether AI or an automated decision system was used in the determination process.
+This amends existing adverse determination notification requirements to add a mandatory AI disclosure element.

 Statutory Text